 4. RIBA is governed by a Council of 50 members.

 The RIBA Council is responsible for the proper conduction and development of the institute.
-Led by a team of 50 members, the majority of whom are chartered architects, the board is responsible for directing the overall business of RIBA in alignment with its mission and vision, as well as coordinating the operations of the subsidiary companies.
+Led by a team of 50 members, the majority of whom are chartered architects, the board is responsible for directing the overall business is in alignment with its mission and vision, as well as coordinating the operations of the subsidiary companies.
 The team is spread between more than 10 regional offices throughout the UK.

 The Council is headed by a President, elected for a term of two years by the RIBA members.
 Alan Jones, a professor of architecture and principal architect at A Jones Architects, is the current president.